MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 [STRIDE](https://en.wikipedia.org/wiki/STRIDE_(security)) provides a lightweight risk framework for evaluating security threats across key threat vectors.

 - Spoofed Identity: Impersonation of individuals with authority.
-For example, an attacker impersonating another user by leveraging their -
+For example, an attacker impersonating another user by using their -
   - Identity
   - Authentication
 - Tampering Input: Modification of input sent to the application, or the breach of trust boundaries to modify application code.
 For example, an attacker using SQL Injection to delete data in a database table.